No food processor needed! Just a fork and a bowl! 🙂

 I thought I had just gotten lucky, but the next week, I did it again.
 Every week my confidence has grown.
 I’ve reproduced them multiple times now with different ingredients each time, and I‘ve realized that there is a simple fool-proof formula.
 I’ve also learned that there’s no reason to use a food processor, why make extra dishes?
 I just mash everything with a potato masher until it holds together, and it works great.

-Why You Should Get Over Your Fear of Making Veggie Burgers from Scratch
+Why You Should Get Over Your Resistance to Making Homemade Veggie Burgers

 The thing about making veggie burgers from scratch is that they are a perfect solution for using up leftovers, scraps and produce odds and ends.
 There’s no need to go out of your way to buy special ingredients for veggie burgers, you’ll just make it harder than it needs to be.
 Besides, it’s so satisfying to be scrappy and resourceful!
 Use your leftover roasted sheet pan veggies, canned beans, and the weird grains in your pantry that you don’t know what to do with.